Choosing The Right Stove For You.

 If you are considering buying a wood burning stove and this is your first look in to the world of stoves, it can all seem a little confusing.

-Don't buy off the Internet..??
-There is one fact that it is worth noting.
-If you visit any high street stove shop they will no doubt tell you not to buy a stove off the internet, and the advice will be bolstered with “tales” of how enormously bad things, of biblical proportion, will happen to you, if you even dare to think about buying “on-line”.
+Don’t buy off the Internet..??
+If you visit any high street stove shop they will no doubt tell you not to buy a stove off the internet, and the advice will be bolstered with “tales” of how enormously bad things, of biblical proportions, will happen to you, if you even dare to consider buying “on-line”.

 The truth is in fact very different.
 Internet shopping is now the choice of many, and it allows you to browse a huge choice, in the luxury of your home.
 The quality of the products on-line is often no different from what you will find in a high street shop, however because many items are at lower prices, you can actually get something better for your budget if you shop on-line.
 In addition unlike a high street shop, the internet allows you to see historic customer feedback and reviews, and with sites like eBay, at the click of a button you can establish if a company sells good, or bad products.
 Critically customer feedback provides no hiding places for an on-line retailer.

-Modern Stoves has 100% positive feedback from over 7000 customers on eBay, so without telling “tales” we must be doing something right.
+Modern Stoves has 100% positive feedback from 10,000 customers on eBay, therefore we must be doing something right!

-Our experience in the stove industry has led us to sell a range of stoves that are high build quality and reliable, at amongst the most competitive prices in the UK.
+Modern Stoves are a professional Stove and chimney retailer.
+We are HETAS certified and our team are here to assist you at every stage of your purchase and installation of a stove.
+Our wealth of experience in the stove industry has led us to sell a huge range of stoves that are high build quality and reliable, at amongst the most competitive prices in the UK.
 We are often asked why our stoves are so reasonably priced, critically what’s the catch?
 There isn’t one, we just sell high quality stoves at great prices.
-You’ve heard the phrase you get what you pay for, or you buy cheap - you buy twice, and no doubt we have lost customers who have thought that our prices are too good to be true.
+You’ve heard the phrase “you get what you pay for”, or the phrase “you buy cheap – you buy twice”, and no doubt we have lost customers who have thought that our prices are too good to be true.
+However we DON’T sell cheap low quality stoves from the far east, all the stoves we sell are high quality products that have been manufactured in Europe to strict manufacturing standards.
 We are the importer, the middle man, the service company, the sales company, the on-line retailer, and the after sales support company.
 Because there are no middle men we are able to keep our prices low.
-We don’t have a flashy showroom, lavished with comfortable settees and charming storytellers (salesmen).
-What we offer is a no-nonsense approach, and although we have a stove display area for those who wish to come to view before they buy, we don’t have a flashy showroom with bright lights and coffee machines.

 Based on our own vast experience, here follows an accurate and factual insight in to wood burning and multi-fuel stoves.

-Our stoves are manufactured for us in Eastern Europe by a large stove manufacturer who have been established since 1916.
 The glass in our stoves is made by a German manufacturer called Schott, who are arguably the largest and most reputable specialist glass manufacturer in the world.
-The soap stone is mined and cut in Italy from the highest quality stone and then finished to the highest standards.

-The flue pipe that we sell is produced in England and is all Hetas approved (Hetas are an independent regulatory body).
+The flue pipe that we sell is produced in Europe and is Hetas approved to ensure safety and reliability.

-In order to ensure that all the products that we sell are of the highest standards we don’t sell any cast iron stoves, or stoves that have been manufactured in the far East.
-In a nutshell the products that we sell are produced in the UK, or in Europe.
+In order to ensure that all the products that we sell are of the highest standards we don’t sell any cast iron stoves, or stoves that have been manufactured in the far East, the products we sell are produced in the UK, or in Europe to ensure safety and high quality.

-All the stoves in our product range have air control vents that allow the user to control the burn rate and temperature output of the stove.
+Most of the stoves we offer have air control vents that allow the user to control the burn rate and temperature output of the stove.
 The air control vents work by reducing the amount of air that is introduced in to the stove, i.e. the less air, the less the fuel within the stove will burn.
 Therefore we recommend choosing a stove that will provide a larger output that you may consider you will need, it is worth considering that you are unlikely to run your stove at full capacity, in reality you will control the burning and heat out output with the control vents.

 Click on the following topics for further info:-